rumca-js/youtube-dl-mgr/README.md

 python youtube-dl-mgr.py -c
 ```

 To play the list.
-The files are downloaded into working directory and removed.
+The files are downloaded into working directory and removed after playback.
+VLC is used for playback.
+It needs to be in the PATH.
 ```
-python youtube-dl-mgr.py -c
+python youtube-dl-mgr.py -p
 ```

 You may want to make an alias for the script.
 This might be done in .bash_aliases file.